juanavelez/vertx-util/README.md

 Calling this method more than once for the same identifier (and current `Context`), effectively results in the blocking code handler being executed sequentially with other previous blocking code handlers for the same identifer (and current `Context`) as it would normally happen with `Context.executeBlocking(blockingCodeHandler, true, resultHandler)`).
 There are no ordering guarantees, however, in relation to the execution of other blocking code handlers associated to different identifiers or even the same identifier but under a different `Context`.

+### VertxUtil.executeBlocking(context, identifier, blockingCodeHandler, resultHandler)

+Similar to `VertxUtil.executeBlocking(identifier, blockingCodeHandler, resultHandler)` but using the provided context.

 ## Maven ##

 Vert.x-Util is published to the [maven public repo](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.chibchasoft%22%20AND%20a%3A%22vertx-util%22).